Ceramic Dictionary

 es: MOLDEADO A PRESIÓN

-Press molding. is used for plates with a slight curve that are in one piece.
+Press molding is the method used to make plates with a slight curve that are in one piece. .

 There are two types –